mjendza/aws-sandbox/README.md

 | :cloud: Event-Driven Architecture   | I really don't like coupling!
 To build lousily coupled architecture in the cloud we can use EventBridge.
 Check dedicated [Event-Driven-Architecture paragraf](#Event-Driven-Architecture).                                                    | 04.05.2021 [PR22](https://github.com/mjendza/aws-sandbox/pull/22) |
 | :hammer: lambda architecture        | We decided to remove N-Layer architecure - code should be simple.                                                                                                                                                                             | 25.06.2022 [PR14](https://github.com/mjendza/aws-sandbox/pull/XX) |

-## architecture
+## Architecture

 ### :cloud:

 #### Event Driven Architecture

 ![big-picture](doc/solution/Event_Driven_Architecture-Event_Driven_Architecture.svg)
+##### Event Bus
 1. At first - find the best messaging system for you.
 Use AWS [link](https://aws.amazon.com/blogs/compute/choosing-between-messaging-services-for-serverless-applications/).
 My solution is focused and vendor-locked with AWS.
-1. For me is important to have a possibility to add more than one event target.
+1. Is important to have a possibility to add more than one event target.

 To deliver lousily coupled architecture the best option is to use the EventBridge:

 -   relatively cheap
 -   max 5 targets

-### lambda
+##### Outbox pattern
+1. One source of truth for the data (users table).
+2. Process data only persisted in the database (Start payment process, etc.)

-###
+### Lambda
+#### KISS
+Code should be simple:
+- easy to read
+- easy to maintain
+- easy to test (less code to cover)
+- easy to rewrite ;)
+- easy to remove

+#### Lambda to handle API Gateway request
 The lambda is written as simple as possible.
 This is a microservice, so logic should be so 'easy' and hope in this can be migrated without any refactoring into hexagonal architecture.
 On the picture there is a flow inside the lambda.
 There is a Service Layer with the dedicated model from the Lambda event.
-For the persistence layer is a repository to communicate (makes) requests to the DynamoDB.
+All in one service validate data and store it in the database.

 ![KISS-lambda](doc/solution/lambda-architecture.png)